ceejsradx3/commandcenter/README.md

 ## Installation

 **Warning**: I recommend you fork and review the code first, before giving these scripts a try.
-Be sure to set the execution policy by initiating either `Set-ExecutionPolicy Remotesigned` or `Set-ExecutionPolicy Bypass` first so the scripts can run.
+Be sure to set the execution policy for your environment first so the scripts can run.
 Once ready, provided you have git cli already installed, you can run the following command from your shell or terminal window to begin:

     git clone http://github.com/ceejsradx3/commandcenter.git && cd commandcenter && .\install.ps1